Architecture is a science of buildings.

 Its F4 aperture covers the range without sacrificing brightness or depth of field.

-The vast-angle of view benefits the architectural photographers.
+The vast-angle of view benefits architectural photographers.

 Image stabilization: